juanary/juanary/README.md

 I'm a 20-year-old Systems Engineering student at **UTN Córdoba** and I'm working in the **IT Department at Travel Rock**, where I contribute to building scalable systems and improving infrastructure reliability.
 Beyond development, I have experience **planning and coordinating software projects**, working cross-functionally with teams to meet deadlines and deliver quality solutions.
 I'm passionate about clan code, system design, and improving development workflows.
-In the near future, I aim to deepen my expertise in **software architecture**, **DevOps practices**, and **technical leadership**—combining both my technical and organizational strengths to lead impactful projects.
+In the near future, I aim to deepen my expertise in **software architecture**, **DevOps practices**, and **technical leadership** combining both my technical and organizational strengths to lead impactful projects.

 ---